estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Biological Changes:

 Slight cognitive adaptations in some subgroups due to the mental demands of trade negotiation and resource management.
 These include increased memory capacity and specialization in navigational instincts.

-Split from the Human Timeline:

-Humans enter the age of colonial empires and industrial capitalism.
-Cassowaries parallel this through corporate empires focused on controlled resource extraction rather than colonization of distant continents.